Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-The only change here is the Derived Object's name change to ClstxtArray1_3Coll.
-Compile the database again.
+The only change here is the name of the derived object, which has been updated to ClstxtArray1_3Coll.
+After making this change, recompile the database.

 It should work as before.